 What price will the judge place on identity theft and related fraud.
 Virtual risk tipping over into personal safety where data is leveraged to victimise.
 Inconvenience and expense linked to a response whether or not a crime was committed e.g. freezing accounts, having to prove your own identity, living in debt while investigations conclude.
 Destruction of personal or professional goodwill and credibility linked to compromised profiles or sites.
 Defending against secondary or opportunist attacks (e.g. phishing) from people who become aware of the breach or obtain data second or third hand.
 Tail effects which can last for many months, or even years.
 The psychological impact and distress linked to all of that.

-However this pans out it will be a step change in legal recourse for victims of data breaches and a payday for specialist and variously less specialist law firms who will not be backwards in coming forwards with an offer to help.
+It may be a step change in legal recourse for victims of data breaches and a payday for specialist and variously less specialist law firms who will not be backwards in coming forwards with an offer to help.

 5. Why should Morrisons NOT own residual data handling risks?